wolfhaltz/json-the-greater/README.md

 # How is the development of the project right now?
 <b>Last update:</b> 13/12/2020

-Update README with the new template
+Update README with the new template and added some JSONs.

+Btw, I was almost forgetting: I plan to do an index.html to navigate and improve your user experience here

 <br/>